andreygrechin/umbr_api/README.rst

     pip3 install -e . --no-use-pep517

-To install extra requirements from a local folder execute at the ‘umbr_api’ root directory:
+To install other requirements from a local folder, execute at the ‘umbr_api’ root directory:

 .. code:: bash